Here’s What You Missed in the First Day of Bill Cosby’s Trial

 On Monday, Bill Cosby walked into to his sexual-assault trial escorted by Keshia Knight Pulliam, the actress who played his daughter on The Cosby Show.
 Their arrival kicked off an emotional day of testimony, with Cosby’s lawyer, Brian McMonagle, calling the claims of his accuser, Andrea Constand, false, while Constand’s attorney, Kristen Feden, painted Cosby as a mentor turned predator.

-“Celebrities become larger than life…we feel that we know them, who they are,” Feden said.
+“Celebrities become larger than life … we feel that we know them, who they are,” Feden said.
 “And that’s especially true of figures like Bill Cosby.
 That illusion was shattered.”
 According to the New York Times, Feden “graphically” described Cosby’s alleged assault of Constand, which is said to have taken place in 2004, while she was managing the basketball team at Temple University.
 “These three friends will help you relax,” she quoted Cobsy as saying of the drugs he allegedly gave Constand before the assault.

 “There is no dispute that he inserted his fingers into her vagina,” she went on.
 “The issue here is whether or not Andrea Constand had the ability to consent.
-And the answer to this question is no. Trust, betrayal and the inability to consent – that is what this case is about,” she said.
+And the answer to this question is no. Trust, betrayal, and the inability to consent — that is what this case is about,” she said.

 Meanwhile, Cosby’s lawyer attacked Constand’s credibility.
 He remarked that a former district attorney in the same county decided not to charge Cosby in 2005.
 “They saw there was no evidence to bring a prosecution then,” he said.
 “So why are we here?”